vilisimo/cookme/README.md

 there are literally dozens of similar websites/apps.
-Rather, the focus is on making main things work first, getting exposure to different technologies, rather than providing people with groundbreaking cooking experience or every feature that I can think of.
+Rather, the focus is on making main things work first, getting exposure to different technologies, rather than providing people with groundbreaking cooking experience or every feature that can be thought of.

 ##About the project
-The website is being created on OS X (El Capitan) and Ubuntu 16.04.
-Testing is done on Chrome.
+The website is being created on Ubuntu 16.04 and OS X. Testing is done on Chrome/Firefox.
 Focus is more in the area of proof of concept, thus compatibility with other browsers is not (at least not yet) the main concern.
-That being said, where appropriate, effort will be made to provide similar experience on all major browsers - after all, it is also part of mastering web technologies.

 ###Installation
 For installation instructions, please refer